 - Brock: Find books and electronic resources at James A. Gibson Library.

 - Lutheran Resources on the Web: Project Wittenberg’s Lutheran Electronic Archive is home to works by and about Martin Luther and other Lutherans.

-- Student Treatises: see a list of treatises, arranged alphabetically by author, published by our graduates.
-Use links within the table to view treatises in full-text.
+- Student Treatises Index: see a list of treatises, arranged alphabetically by author, published by our graduates.
 Treatises are for personal viewing; reproduction or distribution is only by permission of the copyright holder (author).

 - Oxford Style Guide: it is recommended that seminary students use Oxford Style for their footnoting and bibliographies.

 - Current Journals: the library subscribes to over 50 serial publications, and holds many more in storage.
 Use this link to see a list of academic journals and periodicals available in our library.